Charitable Gaming (Bingo) 1981

 Charitable bingo was approved in 1981, followed by raffles approved by a Constitutional amendment in 1989, with legislation going into force the following year.

-It wasn’t until 1996 that the Kickapoo tribal casino appeared in Texas.
+It wasn’t until 1996 that the Kickapoo Lucky Eagle casino appeared in Texas.
 This was roughly eight years after the Indian Gaming Regulatory Act (IGRA) of 1988.

 The legal gambling age in Texas for pari-mutuel wagering and tribal casinos is 21.
 This decreases to 18 and over for charitable gaming and the state lottery.